CJMenart/multi_semantic_stage_neural_networks/README.md

 The "Anchors" folder contains a pulled copy of the publicly-released code for the Anchors XAI method ().
 It is called by some of the explainability experiments.

+NOTE: This branch was published in advance of the dissertation.
+To run different experiments with the corresponding version of the code, you may simply want to check out the appropriate branch from this repository.

 ### Other Notes